famecrush/user-authentication-system/README.md

 This is a simple User Authentication System project built using Flask, SQLite, and Bcrypt for password hashing.
 It includes user registration, login, session management, and secure password hashing.
 The system is designed for educational purposes to demonstrate the fundamentals of user authentication.

 ## Technologies Used
-~ Programming Language: Python
+* Programming Language: Python
-~ Web Framework: Flask
+* Web Framework: Flask
-~ Database: SQLite
+* Database: SQLite
-~ Password Hashing: Bcrypt
+* Password Hashing: Bcrypt
-~ HTML/CSS for Frontend
+* HTML/CSS for Frontend

 ## Project Structure
-~ app.py: Main application file.
+* app.py: Main application file.
-~ templates/: HTML templates.
+* templates/: HTML templates.
-~ login.html: Login form.
+  * login.html: Login form.
-~ register.html: Registration form.
+  * register.html: Registration form.
+  * logout.html: Logout form.
-~ static/: CSS and other static files.
+* static/: CSS and other static files.
-~ style.css: CSS stylesheet for styling the HTML templates.
+  * style.css: CSS stylesheet for styling the HTML templates.
-~ db.sqlite: SQLite database.
+* db.sqlite: SQLite database.
-~ requirements.txt: List of project dependencies.
+* requirements.txt: List of project dependencies.

 ## Setup and Run
 Clone the repository: